-- with 30 minutes of admin, I could move to a cheaper subscription service, and a cheaper, more suitable phone plan – and voilà, that’s $30 a week redirected to spending and saving;
+- with 30 minutes of admin, I could move to a cheaper subscription service, and a cheaper, more suitable phone plan – and voilà, that’s $30 a week redirected to giving and saving;

 - by canceling my credit card on my kindle, discovering the public library (who knew?), and limiting myself to one kindle purchase per fortnight (which was actually as fast as I could keep up), I could free up another $30; and

 - with just a tad more mindfulness, I could cut my café spending in half and barely notice the difference while redirecting another $40.

 Take stock for a moment, fellow travelers.
 Right there, that’s $100 a week.

 It sounds straightforward on paper, of course.
 The reality was anything but.
 Because you know what, when I first realised I was spending heaps, I just felt kinda stink and ashamed.
 Sometime, those feelings provided enough impetus for me to pluck up my courage and try a few budgeting tools and attend some financial workshops.

 They have their place, but for me — and I suspect for many others — they accomplished little except to make me feel worse.
 The various budgeting strategies were complicated, and in time, I would invariably slip up, and feel like a failure.
 I needed something easy, something I couldn’t fail at.